Oliveriver/5d-diplomacy-with-multiverse-time-travel/README.md

 The current code takes the simplest non-trivial Diplomacy board and turns it into the starting point of time travel shenanigans.

+See this video for more information: LINK TBA

 ### Disclaimer

 The code is likely rather buggy, especially around retreats, and isn't resistant to badly formed inputs at all.